TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers: Related works

 \textit{Continuous time graph embedding} aims to learn temporal graph embedding for a series of temporal interactions at higher time resolution~\cite{zhou2018dynamic, zuo2018embedding}.
 Moreover, DyRep~\cite{trivedi2019dyrep} attempted to model the continuous time graph as ``temporal point processes'' and incorporate the self-attention mechanism~\cite{vaswani2017attention} to learn temporal relationship embeddings, or using recurrent neural networks (RNNs) to model the dynamics~\cite{kumar2019predicting}.
 TGN~\cite{rossi2020temporal} is a more generic and computationally efficient method for temporal graph embedding, because it utilizes efficient parallel processing and a single graph attention layer to update node-wise features based on the current memory and temporal node features, which address the main problem of~\cite{xu2020inductive}.

 However, in \textit{discrete-time graph embedding}, most works attempted to learn node embedding over time as lower-dimensional point vectors, i.e., each node is represented as a vector.
 To capture the temporal dynamics over different time stamps, some works have been conducted based on autoencoder architecture along with transfer learning approach~\cite{goyal2018dyngem} or recurrent neural networks (RNNs)~\cite{goyal2020dyngraph2vec} to capture the dynamics over timestamps.
 Xu et al.~\cite{xu2022dyng2g} firstly presented the ``stochastic graph embedding'' approach (i.e., DynG2G) for temporal graphs where each graph node at a timestamp can be projected into a latent space as probabilistic density function represented by mean and variance vectors.
 Therefore, DynG2G provides important uncertainty quantification that facilitates effective identification of the optimal embedding size.
 Given the great success of graph neural networks (GNN) and graph convolutional networks (GCN) in effective graph representation learning, several recent studies introduced time-dependent graph neural network (GNN) models that combine GNNs or GCNs with RNNs or long short-term memory (LSTM) for temporal graph embedding~\cite{qu2020continuous,pareja2020evolvegcn}.
-Nevertheless, the aforementioned methods often fail to accurately capture long-term historical features, especially when the temporal behaviors of nodes or edges exhibit heterogeneous dynamics over timestamps.
+Recently, there has been an increasing number of works aiming to learn low dimensional embeddings for time-evolving knowledge graphs, notably \cite{xu2020temporal,han2021learning}.
+In \cite{xu2020temporal}, they propose ATiSE, a model that includes temporal information into entity/relation representations by using Additive Time Series decomposition and mapping them into a space of multi-dimensional Gaussian distributions.
+In \cite{han2021learning}, the authors propose TANGO, a continuum model for link prediction using neural ordinary differential equations and multi-relational graph convolutional networks that encode both temporal and structural information.
+Nevertheless, some of the aforementioned methods may fail to accurately capture long-term historical features, especially when the temporal behaviors of nodes or edges exhibit heterogeneous dynamics over timestamps.